NagarjunaD024/analytics-project/README.md

     *   Run: `streamlit run your_streamlit_app.py`

 ## Usage

-*   Explore the Jupyter notebooks in the `chapter10/notebooks/` directory to understand the data analysis and API consumption steps.
+*   Use the FastAPI to serve custom made APi.
 *   Examine the Airflow DAGs in the `airflow/` directory to understand how the data pipeline is orchestrated.
 *   Run the Streamlit application to interact with the data and visualizations.
-*   Use the FastAPI to serve custom made APi.

 ## Summary

 This project demonstrates how to leverage APIs to create data pipelines for analytics products.
 It covers key concepts such as API consumption, data transformation, workflow orchestration with Apache Airflow, and interactive data visualization with Streamlit.
-By completing this project, you'll gain practical experience in building end-to-end data solutions that integrate with external data sources.
+By completing this I had gained  practical experience in building end-to-end data solutions that integrate with external data sources.